kushagarwal11ag/rock-paper-scissor/README.md

-# Personal Project - Rock Paper Scissors game
+# Personal Project - Rock Paper Scissor game

 - This is a personal project undertaken to enhance and get hands-on practice with JavaScript.
-- This project is based on "Rock, Paper and Scissors" game wherein computer generates random choices and we have to counteract and win.
+- This project is based on "Rock, Paper and Scissor" game wherein computer generates random choices and we have to counteract and win.
 - The project offers intuitive and simple user interface for the best experience.

 ## Table of contents